Skip to content

 nanjing walls

-1- the city walls (didn’t know that Nanjing’s walls are the longest in the world: about 33 Km originally and about 21 Km still standing today).
+1. The city walls (I didn’t know that Nanjing’s walls are the longest in the world: about 33 Km originally and about 21 Km still standing today).

-2- Nanjing’s eye (a bridge with interesting architecture) and Nanjing’s twin towers.
-Worth a visit only if you like modern architecture.
+2. Nanjing’s Eye (a bridge with interesting architecture) and Nanjing’s twin towers.
+It’s worth a visit only if you like modern architecture.

-3- the Nanjing Grand Theater.
+3. The Nanjing Grand Theater.
 One word: impressive!
 It’s the biggest opera house in Asia and one of the biggest in the world.
-The total size is 209,000 square meters (can you imagine that?!) and the floor is covered with Dali marble.
+The total size is 209,000 square meters, and the floor is covered with Dali marble.

-4- Lao Men Dong (老门东) is the old district of Nanjing.
-People from this district are really proud to be born there.
-It’s not a big area but it’s a nice place to relax.
-If you get there look for the library.
+4. Lao Men Dong (老门东) is the old district of Nanjing.
+People from this district are proud to be born there.
+It’s not a big area but is a nice place to relax.
+If you get there, look for the library.
 The interiors are stunning.
 It’s about 400 years old.

-5- Grand Baoen Temple.
-The museum in this park it’s definitely one of the most eye-catching I have ever seen.
-The museum has different sections some about ancient China and some modern.
+5. Grand Baoen Temple.
+The museum in this park is one of the most eye-catching I have ever seen.
+The museum has different sections, some about ancient China and some modern.
 The result is impressive.

 qinhu

-I like spending time in nature and as you can imagine provinces developed like Jiangsu don’t have a lot of wild places.
-Qin hu wetland is a nice exception.
-The area is fairly big and you need to take the small ferry to get to the wetland.
-There are about 100 species of animals in the park, most of whom are birds, but you can also find the Père David’s deer also known as Milu.
-Interestingly I talked about this species of deer in another article.
+I like spending time in nature, and as you can imagine, provinces developed like Jiangsu don’t have a lot of wild places.
+Qin Hu Wetland is a nice exception.
+The area is fairly big, and you must take the small ferry to get to the wetland.
+There are about 100 species of animals in the park, most of whom are birds, but you can also find the Père David’s deer, also known as Milu.
+I talked about this species of deer in another article.

 Daohe ancient street area (稻河古街区)